 (You can picture this, right?)

-Sometimes when I am strained by the responsibilities of life and need a smile, I simply think of this little choir's super-human efforts to achieve 'at least an octave.'
+When strained by the responsibilities of life and in need of a smile, perhaps we can think of this little choir's super-human efforts to achieve 'at least an octave.'
 Their task was impossible, but that didn't stop them from enjoying the music.